 "The hard truth is that getting this deficit under control is going to require broad sacrifice," Obama said from the White House.
 "And that sacrifice must be shared by the employees of the federal government."

 By proposing the two-year freeze, Obama sought to stake his own claim to the argument that government must make tough decisions.
-A senior administration official said Obama's proposal was part of a larger plan to put Republicans on the defensive on an overdue conversation about deficits.
+A senior administration official said Obama's proposal is part of a larger plan to draw Republicans into an overdue conversation about deficits.

 The move would save about $5 billion over two years, the White House said — a substantial sum, though a mere sliver of the $1.3-trillion federal deficit.

 Republicans gained dozens of seats in the House and Senate in part by targeting what they characterized as out-of-control federal spending.

 Federal workers became a favorite campaign target of Republicans, who argued that the Washington payroll had swelled as private workers nationwide suffered job losses during the recession.
 Republicans have pressed for even steeper cuts to federal workers' pay.

 "As the recent election made clear, Americans are fed up with a government that spends too much, borrows too much and grows too much," said Rep. Eric Cantor (R-Va.), the incoming House majority leader.
 "With so many Americans tightening their belts, Washington must do the same."

 But Obama, by echoing a GOP theme in an effort to undercut Republicans, has angered many of his allies who complained that by cutting federal workers' pay, Obama was giving up something for nothing.